 1972: The Institute is renamed the Institute of Biomedical Engineering (IBME).

-1984: Clinical Engineering MHSc launched; IBME becomes a Graduate Department.
+1984: Master of Health Science (MHSc) in Clinical Engineering program launched; IBME becomes a graduate unit.

 1999: The Institute of Biomedical Engineering (IBME) merges with the Centre for Biomaterials and the Tissue Engineering Group in the Department of Chemical Engineering & Applied Chemistry.
 We are renamed the Institute of Biomaterials & Biomedical Engineering (IBBME).

-2001: IBBME launches its graduate program in Biomedical Engineering, allowing students to register for graduate studies directly in the Institute.
+2001: IBBME launches its MASc and PhD degree programs in biomedical engineering, allowing students to register for graduate studies directly in the Institute.

 2011: IBBME launches its unique PhD concentration in Clinical Engineering.